martinopolot/my-portfolio/README.md

 - GitHub authentication and security models
 - Troubleshooting and diagnostics with filters and flags
 - Accessibility and inclusivity in digital platforms
 - Curiosity-driven learning and iterative improvement

+## Projects-DevOps Lab 1